limako/rpi-arduino/_episodes/08-git.md

 ~~~
 {: .language-bash}

 For some Arduino programs, you may need to "add" other files, but avoid including the compiled files (.elf and .hex).
-Create a ".gitignore" file that includes these patterns to avoid adding them by mistake.
+Create a ".gitignore" file (e.g. "nano .gitignore") an insert these patterns to avoid adding them by mistake.

 ~~~
 *.elf